-CREATE AN ASYLUM AND INTERNATIONAL PROTECTION POLICY THAT IS WORTHY OF THE MEXICAN STATE.
+CREATE AN ASYLUM AND INTERNATIONAL PROTECTION POLICY THAT UPHOLDS

+MEXICO'S VALUES.
 COMAR's budget must be increased so that it is proportional to the increased needs of the migrant population and so that each individual who so desires may have the opportunity to tell his or her story to an official specialized in asylum.
-Specifically, there is an urgent need to hire and train more protection officers in COMAR who can conduct eligibility interviews, as well as to evaluate the possibility of opening new COMAR offices at key points along the migration route, such as on the border between the state of Tabasco and Guatemala.
+Specifically, there is an urgent need to hire and train more COMAR protection officers to conduct eligibility interviews, as well as to evaluate the possibility of opening new COMAR offices at key points along the migration route, such as on the border between the state of Tabasco and Guatemala.